sixstars/starctf2018/pwn-urlparse-urlparse2/readme.md

 ## Main

 The challenge is inspired by `nonamestill` from `Code Blue CTF 2017`.
-Thanks to [binja](https://github.com/binja) for sharing the [source code](http://binja.github.io/2017/11/13/Thoughts-on-CODE-BLUE-CTF-write-ups/#nonamestill).
+Thanks [binja](https://github.com/binja) for sharing the [source code](http://binja.github.io/2017/11/13/Thoughts-on-CODE-BLUE-CTF-write-ups/#nonamestill).

 In fact, there should be only one urlparse challenge in design.
 However, when I write the exploit for urlparse, I think an info leak is needed.